-Manipur: One dead, eight injured in separate incidents of violence
+Manipur: One dead, nine injured in separate incidents of violence

 After Kuki representatives, Meitei groups have also decided to boycott the peace committee.

-One person died and eight persons were injured in separate incidents of violence in Manipur on Monday, The Indian Express reported.
+One person died and nine persons were injured in separate incidents of violence in Manipur on Monday, The Indian Express reported.

 The state has witnessed ethnic clashes between Meiteis and Kukis since May 3 that have left more than 100 persons dead, over 300 injured and thousands displaced.